 Forgiveness Is Divine

 A wife who has been cheated on by her husband is going to be angry.
-You have to work through the bitterness and hurt in order to resolve anger, marriage counselor and family therapist Rick Reynolds says in his article "How Do You Deal With Anger After Infidelity?"
+You have to work through the bitterness and hurt in order to resolve anger.
 Attending anger management classes can aid in finding forgiveness for your ex-husband.
 Forgiveness does not mean you accept your ex-husband's infidelity; it means that you will no longer hold on to ill will in your heart.
 It may take some time to be able to forgive your ex-spouse, but it can take a huge weight off your shoulders and help you move on.

 Grieve Your Loss

 The pain of divorce is comparable to grieving a death.
 It's normal to feel a range of emotions, including anger.
-The anger you feel may be masking feelings of abandonment, loneliness and fear, according to the article "Dealing With Anger and Grief After Betrayal," published on marital skills building website Marriage Missions.
+The anger you feel may be masking feelings of abandonment, loneliness and fear.
 Allow yourself to express your grief over the loss of the one relationship you thought would last forever.
 Don't try to ignore or bury your feelings.
 Writing your feelings in a journal can help with this process, as can creative writing like poetry.
 It can also help to talk to someone about the feelings.
-Expressing your inner feelings will help ease the anger and it can fade over time.
+Expressing your inner feelings will help ease the anger gradually.

 Rebuild, Even Better

 The anger felt after a divorce often masks self-esteem issues, especially where infidelity has occurred.
 You may feel rejected and betrayed by your partner, even after the divorce.
-In order to work through the anger, you can work on rebuilding your self-esteem, psychotherapist Lynn Somerstein says in her article "I Can't Get Over My Husband's Affair."
-You can try activities like meditation, exercise or visiting a support group.
+In order to work through the anger, you can work on rebuilding your self-esteem.
+Try activities like meditation, exercise or visiting a support group.
 These can help you rebuild self-esteem while you work through the anger from infidelity and divorce.

 Refocus Your Attention